Hershey Montessori School

 “Another aspect of history is that which deals with the effect on humanity of the geographical environment, (and) of contact between different peoples,……” – Dr. Maria Montessori

-Continuing with the success of a land-based Montessori model, Hershey students can choose to extend their work and intellectual development in the high school academic subjects.
-Among the highly integrated components of experiential and project based learning our students will continue their studies in the disciplines of mathematics, language, sciences and humanities.
+Continuing with the success of a land-based Montessori model, Hershey students choose to extend their work and intellectual development in the high school academic subjects.
+Among the highly integrated components of experiential and project based learning our students continue their studies in the disciplines of mathematics, language, sciences and humanities.
 Moral development, self expression and valorization for real contribution underlie their projects.
 In the appendices of Dr. Montessori’s work, “From Childhood to Adolescence” we can understand this education as the preparation for adult life frames their study

 1. The study of the earth and of living things